Greece–Uruguay relations: History

 Greek and Uruguayan Foreign Ministers Dimitrios Droutsas and Luis Almagro meeting in New York City, 2010.

 Uruguay was one of the first countries to recognize the newly established Greek state after the war of independence from the Ottoman Empire in 1821.
-In 1872, Greece and Uruguay established honorary consulates in each other's countries, respectively.
+In 1872, Greece and Uruguay established honorary consulates in each other's countries.
 In 1916, the La Colectividad Helénica de Montevideo was established in Montevideo as a cultural center for the Greek community in Uruguay.
 In the 1920s, the first major wave of Greek immigrants arrived in the country.
 Diplomatic relations between Greece and Uruguay were officially established in 1928.
 In the 1950s and 1960s, after the Greek Civil War, Uruguay received a second wave of Greek immigrants to the country.

 In March 1978, the Maria Tsakos Foundation was established in Montevideo to teach ancient and modern Hellenic culture and language.

 In late April 2024, Greek President Katerina Sakellaropoulou made an official visit to Uruguay, the first Greek head of state to do so.
 She met with Uruguayan President Luis Lacalle Pou at Residencia de Suárez, signing a cooperation agreement on maritime affairs with him.
 She also met with Vice President Beatriz Argimón during her visit to the Legislative Palace in Montevideo.
 Likewise, Sakellaropoulou visited the headquarters of the Greek community of Uruguay and different cultural sites in the country, such as the Solís Theatre.